geoscixyz/gpg/content/DC_resistivity/DC_principles.rst

 	:align: right
 	:scale: 100 %

-Consider first a uniform Earth and one electrode, which is pumping a current, I, into the ground.
-We want to find the electric potential within the ground at a distance, r, from the current source.
-The current density in the ground is related to source current injected, and the potential measured at a surface defined by, r, is related to the electric field that exists in the ground because of the current which flows radially outward from its point source.
+Consider first a uniform Earth and one electrode, which is pumping a current, \\(I\\), into the ground.
+We want to find the electric potential within the ground at a distance, \\(r\\), from the current source.
+The current density in the ground is related to source current injected, and it flows radially outward from its point source.
+The potential measured at a surface defined by \\(r\\) is related to the electric field that exists in the ground because of the current.
 These two relations will be combined with the 3D form of Ohm's law to end up with an expression for conductivity (the physical property we want) in terms of the current source, measured potential, and the distance.

 First, by symmetry the current density out of the hemisphere of radius, \\(r\\), is